School Board

 - ACT President Comments

-- Student Recognitions
+- Special Recognitions - OTEP

-- Comments From the Floor (regarding agenda items)
+- Comments from the Floor (regarding agenda items)

 5. EXECUTIVE SERVICES: Superintendent & Board Members